 “And Jesus grew in wisdom and stature, and in favor with God and men.”
 Luke 2:52

-Bible: The Deep Roots Bible Curriculum is used.
-This is an Apologetics and Worldview Bible Curriculum developed to equip students with the tools and training to stand firm in the face of today’s cultural challenges.
+Bible: Students learn through Deep Roots Bible Curriculum, which is an Apologetics and Worldview Bible curriculum developed to equip students with the tools and training to stand firm in the face of today’s cultural challenges.
 Students also learn Red Star Scripture passages and recite them from memory.

 History: Our study of God’s story revealed through history continues with the discovery of the New World through the American Revolution and the War of 1812.
 Students research historical figures and participate in a “Living History Museum.”

-Reading: Students read excellent and meaningful books that enrich their study of history and develop deeper comprehension and critical skills Books include Johnny Tremain, Amos Fortune: Free Man, The Sign of the Beaver, and The Witch of Blackbird Pond.
+Reading: Students read excellent and meaningful books that enrich their study of history and develop deeper comprehension and critical thinking skills in books such as Dear Mr. Henshaw, Johnny Tremain, and The Witch of Blackbird Pond.

 Language/Writing: Students sharpen their thinking and communication skills by practicing and utilizing the writing process.
 Students compose formal and informal writings, expository essays, a research paper, journal entries, and poetry.

-Science: Students learn and apply the scientific method in designing and conducting their own science projects in preparation for the science fair.
+Science: Students learn and apply the scientific method to design and conduct their own science projects in preparation for the science fair.
 Students are introduced to scientific measurement, the nature of science and technology, and the human body systems.

-Math: Students master operations with fractions, percentages, and decimals, and gain exposure to ratios and probability.
-They will be on track for algebra success through practice in solving equations and complex, real-world problems.
-Students also study the geometry concepts of area and volume, working with both two- and three-dimensional figures.
+Math: Students master operations with fractions, percentages, and decimals and gain exposure to ratios and probability.
+They will be on track for success in algebra by solving equations and complex, real-world problems.
+Students also study the geometry concepts of area and volume, working with both two-and three-dimensional figures.

-Spanish: Students continue the study of Spanish the first quarter and are then introduced to Latin with a focus on derivatives, vocabulary definitions, and grammatical structures of verbs and nouns for the remainder of the year.
+Spanish: Students continue studying Spanish during quarter one, after which we introduce them to Latin with a focus on derivatives, vocabulary definitions, and grammatical structures of verbs and nouns for the remainder of the year.
 Students learn John 1:1 in Latin.

-Art: Students study various artists and cultures, as well as elements of art and principles of design while exploring different types of media and techniques to create their artwork.
-Students study American history and learn, apply, and synthesize the art from America.
+Art: Students study various artists, cultures, elements of art, and principles of design while exploring different types of media and techniques to create their artwork.
+Students study American history and learn, apply, and synthesize American art.